 At Jesuit High School, as part of our curriculum, students are required to fulfill Christian Service hours each year.
 Additionally, we encourage service to be incorporated into each student’s everyday life; however, while all service to others has great value, only service completed during the school year and meeting the criteria specified in classroom presentations by the Service Directors will qualify for the year-level requirement.

 Students are out in the community doing service…and so are Jesuit faculty and staff!
 While the students enjoyed a day off on Friday, March 14, faculty and staff were working at 13 different non-profit institutions in the greater Sacramento area.
 Some were distributing food at River City Food Bank or the Sacramento Food Bank while others served the women and children at the Wellspring Center.

-We hosted our 10th Annual Social Justice Summit in January 2017.
-The goal of these summits is to help our students more deeply understand aspects of Catholic Social Teaching, engage in a conversation with that teaching, and formulate a more thoughtful, personal position in response.
+We will host our 11th Annual Social Justice Summit January 16-19, 2018.
+The goal of these summits is to help our students more deeply understand aspects of Catholic Social Teaching, engage in a conversation with that teaching, and formulate a thoughtful, personal position in response.